Destinations Italy Milan & Lakes

 Touristy now · still has the bones

-The canal district south of the centre — Da Vinci designed the system, Milan ran it commercially until the 1930s, and now the towpath bars run thick on summer evenings.
-Tourist-heavy on weekends and worth being honest about.
-But there's still real Milan here on a Tuesday at 6 p.m. — the antique market, the houseboat-themed cafés, the trattorias one street back from the water.
+The canal district south of the centre: Da Vinci designed the system, Milan ran it commercially until the 1930s, and now the towpath bars run thick on summer evenings.
+Tourist-heavy on weekends, and there's no sense pretending otherwise.
+On a Tuesday at 6 p.m. it still belongs to Milan, with the antique market, the houseboat-themed cafés, and the trattorias a block in from the water.
 Pick a weekday.
 Order a Crodino on the canalside.

 Canals Tuesday-only Antique market